MFAshby/henrymail/doc/SETUP.md

 The administrator username and a generated password will be shown in the terminal.
 Note them down.
 Open your web browser to access the administration interface, e.g. https://mail.mfashby.net/, and enter the username and password .
-You can change the password to something more memorable here if you want.
+Save the password to your password manager, or you can change the password to something more memorable here if you want.

 Now you can enable it as a service so it will start whenever your droplet